 So private buyers are either 1) willing to accept lower returns (nominal of 6% or less; ~3% real) or (2) believe that NOI growth will be better - perhaps some of these markets will experience Phoenix-esque NOI growth (Phoenix did something like 7% NOI growth over the past decade).
 To the extent that supply remains constrained (building costs inflating with lumber and labor), this becomes more likely though isn't a bet I'd make at this stage.

 Shares CPT and MAA are trading near the NAV I estimated back in November (using a 4.25% cap rate).
 While it was obvious that shares were cheap 6 months ago (private market valuations seemed fair; REITs were obviously cheap), today the valuation seems fair.
-Based on the deals being done today, real time NAV is certainly higher than I'd estimated though I think returns to private buyers may prove disappointing going forward.
+Based on the deals being done today, real time NAV is higher than I estimated in November.
+However, at mid 3s cap rates (and with higher interest expenses), I think returns to private buyers could prove disappointing going forward.
 While I still hold a few shares of MAA/CPT, I've reduced my position and don't have much enthusiasm for the shares at these levels.

 As always, this IS NOT INVESTMENT ADVICE.
 Do your own work.